 After using the Clicker, you have one to two seconds to reward your kitten with kibble or treat.

 Clicker training can also be used for cat tricks.
 This is particularly the case when shooting films where cats appear on the screen.

 Some experts in the feline world do not appreciate the noise produced by this accessory, similar to that of a small firecracker.
 Others feel that using a training accessory such as the Clicker is too impersonal a solution.
 Whatever your opinion, the most important thing is that you develop a relationship of trust and strengthen your bond with your little roommate.

 Clicker critics believe that kittens should be rewarded with food, loud praise, and petting when they have done something good.
 Thus, you can make your cat taste real pleasures when you are satisfied with his behavior.
 If you regularly praise and reward your cat, you will achieve fast results.

 Punishments using sprays are strongly discouraged.
 Otherwise, the relationship of trust established between you and your cat will be damaged.
 If you had to remember only one thing: a relationship of faith is the sine qua non for raising a kitten successfully.

 Know how to be firm

 Kittens usually learn quite quickly to use their litter box or toilet house.
-Be warned, that it is not uncommon for a small accident to occur during your kitten's learning period.
+Be warned that it is not uncommon for a minor accident to occur during your kitten's learning period.
 It is not appropriate to get mad at him if something like this happens.
 You should always be patient and gentle.
 Explain that once your cat can put it in the litter box or toilet, this is the appropriate place for him to relax.
 Then slowly walk away, leaving him in complete privacy.